Personal Loans

 ## Event Handlers Implementation

-{% content-ref url="../event-handlers-for-real-time-tracking" %}
+{% content-ref url="/pages/Booq3GhyFuTKYQBgQTXj" %}

 {% endcontent-ref %}